Frontline street

 If there are gaping holes between countercultures, Chantal Mouffe in On the Political would describe the contemporary political state as one in which there is “no gap left between the forms of state and the state of social relations.”
 “Democratic confrontation is replaced by confrontation between essentialist forms of identification or non-negotiable moral values”.

 In parallel, the panopticon of the State has changed.
 The street of May 68 seems invitingly open, virginal, feral compared to the complex means of control and policing today with electronic surveillance, byelaws, virtual tracking.
-To exercise political agency in today's space means to engage and invent parallel spaces that aggregate, reformat, network autonomous countercultures.
-This coincides with Tiqqun’s vision phrased nihilistically in terms of a global “civil war” amongst forms-of-life.
+To exercise political agency in such space means to engage and invent parallel spaces that aggregate, reformat, network autonomous cultures.
+This can align with Tiqqun’s vision if phrased nihilistically in terms of a global “civil war” amongst forms-of-life.

 How is it to be done? poetically marks the ethical necessity of becoming-anonymous, of dis-identifiying with all received and all possible forms of political classification.
 To realize this en masse, we must pass through the unchartered waters of the Human Strike, that form of action in which inoperativity becomes synonymous with possibility….